MinaProtocol/mina/BRANCHING.md

 ### Hard forks / releases:

-Whenever a hard fork happens, the code in  `develop` is released.
-When this happens, the current `compatible` is entirely discarded and a new `compatible` gets created based off of `develop`
+Whenever a hard fork happens, the code in the corresponding release branch, e.g. `berkeley`, is released.
+When this happens, the current `compatible` is entirely discarded and a new `compatible` gets created based off of `develop`:
 - `release/1.X.X` branches are made off of `compatible` and tagged with alpha and beta tags until the code is deemed stable, then the `release/1.X.X` branch is merged into `master` and given a stable tag.
 Whenever code is tagged, if anything is missing in in the upstream branches (compatible, develop) then the tagged branch is also merged back for consistency.
 - So after Berkeley release: `berkeley` branch will become the new `master`. `berkeley` will be removed from `proof-systems`. `develop` will be renamed into `compatible`.
-`o1js-main`: compatible with testnet, but has latest `proof-systems` features so that they can be used in `o1js`
-- Contains mina changes from `rampup`
-- But `proof-systems/develop` which by default is used by `mina/develop`.
-- Uses `o1js/main` and `o1js-bindings/main` as explained [here](https://github.com/o1-labs/o1js/blob/main/README-dev.md#branch-compatibility?).
-- When `proof-systems/develop` is too cutting-edge and the adaptations of its changes haven't been landed in mina, `o1js` will use the `proof-systems/o1js-main` branch which is lagging behind `proof-systems/develop` a bit.

 ## Day to day: which branch should I use?